 - Has your loved one demonstrated any of the above symptoms of dehydration and malnutrition?

-Is it negligence?
+Is it Negligence?

 Incompetent or negligent staff may not be able to keep sufficient records of each resident’s needs and behavior.
 Older individuals may not be aware of their needs or how dehydrated or malnourished they are, making it difficult or impossible for them to ask for help.
 When proper records aren’t kept and staff can’t anticipate specific needs for individual residents, dehydration and malnutrition may occur.
-It may be considered negligence if the nursing home and its staff fail to do any of the following:
+It may be considered negligence if the nursing home and its staff fails to do any of the following:

 - Provide food and water and ensure each is consumed on a regular basis